syarif-yth/resume-codeigniter3/readme.md

 # Resume with CodeIgniter 3.1.13

-Pesonal project API Resume with CodeIgniter 3.1.13 for reference needs
+Pesonal project Resume with CodeIgniter 3.1.13 Modular Version for reference needs

 ## What is CodeIgniter